alphagov/reliability-engineering/source/documentation/monitoring-alerts/create-edit-alerts-using-prometheus.md

 Create a pull request for changes to your alerting rules file.
 Your commit should explain what the alert is and why you picked the threshold value.
 This is so future team members have the context they need to confidently change the alerting rule and other teams can learn from your alerting rules.

-Share your pull request in the [#re-prometheus-support][7] channel so we can review it.
+Share your pull request in the [#re-prometheus-support Slack channel][7] channel so we can review it.
 We will try to merge and deploy your pull request as quickly as possible and will let you know when your alerting rule is live.

-## How to receive alerts
+### How to receive alerts

 Once Prometheus triggers an alert, it sends the alert to [Alertmanager][10].
 Alertmanager is then responsible for forwarding alerts to receivers such as [Pagerduty][11] or [Zendesk][12].

 Alerts are forwarded to the appropriate team and receiver using the [Alertmanager config file][9] which uses the alert labels to direct the alert to the right team and receiver.

-If you have not yet set up a receiver or would like to set up additional receivers please contact us on [Slack][7].
+If you have not yet set up a receiver or would like to set up additional receivers use the [#re-prometheus-support Slack channel][7].

 [0]: https://prometheus.io/